balenaltd/handbook/Sales.md

     * “Collection Method”: Manual (Send Invoice)
 5. Click “Add Subscription” in the lower left of the page

-### Updating the Admin Database (self-serve customers will have the primary user already entered)
+### Updating the Admin Database
+**Note: Self-serve customers will have the primary user already entered - it will be necessary to manually add additional users on Pilot plans and above**

 To assure the new customer receives the appropriate support entitlement for their plan, the admin database must be updated.
 Updating the database is straightforward, however, every user associated with the customer must be updated separately, so you will need all of their usernames (note: this will need to be continually updated over the course of the next few weeks/months to make sure it is accurate).

 To update the database: